 Witty, romantic, and intriguing at every turn, The Gentleman’s Guide to Vice and Virtue is a sumptuous romp that explores the undeniably fine lines between friendship and love.

-The actual story itself is average, but the characters make it so great.
+These characters are so wonderful!
 Monty is a philandering aristocrat who was kicked out of Eton, so his father sends him on a Grand Tour of Europe with his sister and best friend Percy.
 Monty steals a box from a Duke in Versailles and they get wrapped up in all sorts of plots and adventures as they’re chased around Europe (and there are PIRATES).

 Monty was a bit difficult for me to like because his idiotic behavior kept hurting those around him and he didn’t really learn or change by the end.
 I did like seeing the bisexual rep, though.
 And I totally kept reading for the side characters!
 Felicity (Monty’s sister) has spent years sneakily reading medical textbooks, saves the guys countless times, and even lectures Monty on women’s rights.
 And then Percy was a total gem and deserves his own book/series!

 But the ending wasn’t as solid as I would’ve liked… I just wanted more resolution in some areas like with Monty’s father.
 It felt like it was going to be part of a series for a bit.
 But I still had fun with the story and recommend it!!

 Thank you to the publisher for sending me an ARC.